saucelabs/elemental-next/frontend/docs/updated-tips/51-how-to-work-with-javascript-alerts/javascript.md

 ## Summary

-We've learned how to accept/dismiss javascript alerts using Selenium Webdriver by locating the alert using  use Selenium's `switchTo().alert()`.
+We've learned how to accept/dismiss javascript alerts using Selenium Webdriver by locating the alert using  Selenium's `switchTo().alert()`.
 After accepting/dismissing the alert, our main browser window will automatically regain focus and the page will display the result.

 Happy Testing!